-Developer shall place SDMS over through travel lanes on existing or proposed overhead sign structures.
+Developer shall place SDMS over through travel lanes on existing or proposed overhead sign structures on managed and mainline roadways.
 Maximum spacing of SDMS shall not exceed one mile, except where a DMS location will satisfy both DMS and SDMS operational requirements and the exception is approved by TxDOT.
 All sign bridges shall be designed to accommodate SDMS brackets and catwalks.